-- 1) Keep the student under continuous adult supervision. - 2) The IC member will notify the Principal.
+1) Keep the student under continuous adult supervision.

+The IC member will immediately notify the Principal.
 The Principal will notify the Director of Special Services and the Superintendent.
-If the principal is not available, the IC member will contact the Director of Special Services and Superintendent directly. - The IC member will contact the student's parent/guardian by phone and request that the parent/guardian come to school immediately for a conference.
+If the principal is not available, the IC member will contact the Director of Special Services and Superintendent directly.

+- 3) The IC member will immediately contact the student's parent/guardian by phone and request that the parent/guardian come to school immediately for a conference.
 All aspects of the incident will be reviewed (see Appendix VII for a discussion guide), and the parent will be presented with a written determination stating the school's level of concern.
 Said determination shall require a signature of the parent or guardian.
-A School Psychologist, School Social Worker or School Nurse will conduct a student interview and determine the level of suicidal risk. - a.
-If there does not appear to be imminent danger of bodily harm, screening by a mental health professional will be suggested as well as referrals to community mental health centers and or consulting Mental Health Professionals (see Appendix IX and XI). - b.
-If there appears to be imminent danger of bodily harm, parent/guardian consent for a mental health screening by a Licensed Mental Health professional shall be requested (see Appendix IX).
-If it appears that consent is not forthcoming, the Division of Child Protection and Permanency (DCPP, formerly DYFS) will be contacted to provide for the safety of the student. - 4) If the parent/guardian is unavailable, an IC member will remain with student until contact is made with the parent/guardian. - In the event a staff member is unavailable to remain for an extended period until the parent arrives, the Principal or his/her designee will make a determination in regard to further procedure. - An assessment by the School Social Worker, School Psychologist, or School Nurse shall be performed (See Appendix VIII) and this individual will prepare
+A School Psychologist, School Social Worker or School Nurse will conduct a student interview and determine the level of suicidal - a.
+If there does not appear to be imminent danger of bodily harm, screening by a mental health professional will be requested as well as referrals to community mental health centers and or consulting Mental Health Professionals (see Appendix IX and XI).
+Authorization for the Release of information will be obtained from the parent prior to the release of student information to individuals/agencies external to the school district.
+If parent/guardian refuses to follow the recommendations of the iC member the Division of Child Protection and Permanency (DCPP, formerly DYFS) shall be contacted (See Appendix IX). - b.
+If there appears to be imminent danger of bodily harm, parent/guardian consent for a mental health screening by a Licensed Mental Health professional shall be requested (see Appendix IX and Appendix XI).
+If it appears that consent is not forthcoming, the Division of Child Protection and Permanency (DCPP, formerly DYFS) will be contacted to provide for the safety of the student.

+If the parent/guardian is unavailable, an IC member will remain with student until contact is made with the parent/guardian.

+5) In the event a staff member is unavailable to remain for an extended period until the parent arrives, the Principal or his/her designee will make a determination in regard to further procedure.

-- and submit a Suicide Intervention Report (see Appendix II) to the Superintendent, Director of Special Services, Principal and IC members. - 7) An IC member will follow up on response to the situation by checking with family, student, and treatment provider to ensure that adequate care has been afforded. - 8) A written statement indicating that the student is not at risk for harming himself/herself will be required from a Licensed Mental Health professional in order for the student to return to school.
-(Appendix IX). - 9) Certified school personnel will monitor the student's school performance and behavior in relation to the specific treatment plan indicated in the Crisis/Suicide Intervention Report (Appendix II) and/or formulated by treatment provider.
-The Principal and Director of Special Services shall be informed of all follow-up contact by confidential memorandum.
+6) An assessment by the School Social Worker, School Psychologist, or School Nurse shall be performed (See Appendix VIII) and this individual will prepare and submit a Crisis/Suicide Intervention Report (see Appendix II) to the Superintendent, Director of Special Services, Principal and IC members.

+7) An IC member will follow up by checking with family, student, and treatment provider (notarized release must be on file before communicating to treatment provider) to ensure that adequate care has been afforded.

+8) The Licensed Mental Health Professional Statement Form must be completed by a Licensed Mental Health Professional in order for the student to return to school.
+(See Appendix XII)

+9) Certified school personnel will monitor the student's school performance and behavior in relation to the specific treatment plan Indicated in the Crisis/Suicide Intervention Report (Appendix II) and/or formulated by treatment provider.
+The Principal and Director of Special Services shall be informed of all follow-up